-Revolvers returned to the factory or authorized service center should be MARKED FOR THE ATTENTION OF THE SERVICE DEPARTMENT.
+Handguns returned to the factory or authorized service center should be MARKED FOR THE ATTENTION OF THE SERVICE DEPARTMENT.
 A letter of instructions should be enclosed with the gun, and shipment by individuals must be made Prepaid.
 Adherence to these suggestions will prevent loss of time in handling at the factory.

 When returning guns for service, please remove custom stocks and holsters.
-We cannot assume respectivities for these transports of these transports.
+We cannot assume responsibility for